gershnik/Translit/README.md

   and `qq` for `ъ` makes typing much smoother.
 - Support for multiple transliteration schemes.
 Since some people would prefer to use familiar transliteration schemes from elsewhere, this application allows you to choose which scheme to use.
-  Currently the default or [translit.ru/translit.net][translit_ru] schemes are supported for Russian, Ukrainian and Belarusian.
+  Currently, in addition to the default, [translit.ru/translit.net][translit_ru] schemes are supported for Russian, Ukrainian and Belarusian.
 More can be added, if desired.

   There are existing macOS transliteration projects on Github such as [cyrillic-transliterator][cyrillic-transliterator] and its forks but none of them supports all the features above.

 ## Installation

+### Basics

 * Navigate to [Releases][releases] page and download `Translit-x.y.pkg` package installer.
 * Run it and install the app